Skip to content

 print(response.content)

-Pros & Cons
+Pros & cons

 βœ… Pros ❌ Cons

-Beautiful, easy-to-use interface GUI is closed-source
+Polished, easy-to-use interface GUI is closed-source

 Native support for both GGUF and MLX models Larger download (~750MB)

-Built-in RAG (Chat with your PDFs)
+Built-in RAG (chat with your PDFs)

 3. llama.cpp - The Power User's Tool